 Notice Requirement Deadline Submit a claim You should notify and request a claim form from your employer.
 The claim form will provide instructions on how to complete and where to send the form(s).
-You must send us notice and proof as soon as reasonably possible.
-If you are unable to complete a claim form, you may send us: A description of services Bill of charges Any vision documentation you received from your vision provider Proof of loss (claim) When you have received a service from an eligible vision provider , you will be charged.
+You must send us notice and proof within 90 days If you are unable to complete a claim form, you may send us: A description of services Bill of charges Any vision documentation you received from your vision provider Proof of loss (claim) When you have received a service from an eligible vision provider , you will be charged.
 The information you receive for that service is your proof of loss.
-A completed claim form and any additional information required by your employer.
-You must send us notice and proof as soon as reasonably possible Benefit payment Written proof must be provided for all benefits.
+A completed claim form and any additional information required by your employer. • You must send us notice and proof within 90 days Benefit payment Written proof must be provided for all benefits.
 If any portion of a claim is contested by us, the uncontested portion of the claim will be paid promptly after the receipt of proof of loss.
 Benefits will be paid as soon as the necessary proof to support the claim is received.